any-docs/css/content/reference/properties/overflow-x/index.md

 - `hidden`
   - Overflow content is clipped if necessary to fit horizontally in the elements' padding box.
 No scroll bars are provided.
 - `clip`
-  - Overflow content is clipped at the element's _overflow clip edge_ that is defined using the {{cssxref("overflow-clip-margin")}} property.
-As a result, content overflows the element's padding box by the {{cssxref("&lt;length&gt;")}} value of `overflow-clip-margin` or by `0px` if not set.
+  - Overflow content is clipped at the element's _overflow clip edge_ that is defined using the `overflow-clip-margin` property.
+As a result, content overflows the element's padding box by the `&lt;length&gt;` value of `overflow-clip-margin` or by `0px` if not set.
 The difference between `clip` and `hidden` is that the `clip` keyword also forbids all scrolling, including programmatic scrolling.
 No new formatting context is created.
 To establish a formatting context, use `overflow: clip` along with {{cssxref("display", "display: flow-root", "#flow-root")}}.
 The element box is not a scroll container.
 - `scroll`
   - Overflow content is clipped if necessary to fit horizontally inside the element's padding box.
 Browsers display scroll bars in the horizontal direction whether or not any content is actually clipped.
 (This prevents scroll bars from appearing or disappearing when the content changes.)
 Printers may still print overflowing content.
 - `auto`